Lost in Overlap: Exploring Logit-based Watermark Collision in LLMs: Experiments

 \subsection{Experiment Setup}

 \paragraph{Settings.} We utilize the C4 dataset \cite{raffel2020exploring} as the context for text generation with a maximum of 128 tokens.
-In the capacity of the watermarker, we employ both LLaMA-2-13B~\cite{touvron2023llama2} and OPT-1.3B~\cite{zhang2022opt}, while for paraphrasing, we exclusively utilize LLaMA-2-13B.
-Appendix~\ref{app_sec:pipeline_setup} shows more details of the experiments.
+For watermarker and paraphraser, we employ LLaMA-2-13B \cite{touvron2023llama2}, Qwen2-7B \cite{bai2023qwen} and OPT-1.3B \cite{zhang2022opt}.
+For back-translator, we use LLaMA-2-13B and Qwen2-7B.
+For mask-and-filler, we exclusively utilize RoBERTa\textsubscript{\texttt{LARGE}} \cite{liu2019roberta} as the masked language model.
+We only present the results of LLaMA-2-13B here and refer to the Appendix~\ref{app_sec:experimental_results} for more details.

 \paragraph{Watermarks.}